 Kazumi's cat was later named in-story in Chapter 12.

 In Chapter 8 Jubey initially refers to Kazumi's magic as "breaking religious law"/"sacrilege" before apparently correcting himself and saying it's "destruction".
 Both are "hakai" in Japanese.
 This is completely removed in the English release.

 Kazumi takes the Calling Your Attacks in Gratuitous Italian seen briefly in Madoka Magica and runs with it by having every magical girl in the series name their attacks and spells in Italian.
+(This is later explained in-universe; see Calling Your Attacks below.)
 The author of Kazumi would later write the screenplays of two of the Madoka Magica audio dramas, one of which has a new called attack in Italian that wasn't present in the original series.
 Word of God says he added another Italian-named attack in the screenplay of the other Drama CD, but it was cut from the final product.